 THE COST OF BREXIT – THE TRUTH NOT THE LIES

 One of the main claims of the Leave campaign pre-referendum was that we would be able to pay the £350 million a week we pay to the EU into the NHS instead.
 This claim has not been repeated since then.
 Why?
-Because it is a lie.
+Because it was a lie.
 And what’s more they knew this when they made it!
-Along with the other well documented lies and misrepresentations they made.

 Why was it a lie that they knew full well about?
-Well because, whilst £350 million a week may be the gross cost we pay to the EU each week, it ignores what we get back from the EU.
+Well because, whilst £350 million a week may be the gross contribution we pay to the EU each week, it ignores what we get back from the EU in return.
 From this gross contribution of £17.8 billion per annum we get back from the EU

 - Our rebate of £4.9 billion